 The Mammary fold is a group which represents Breast surgical trainees to the Association of Breast Surgery.

-After a number of years lying dormant the Carrel Club is back up and running and growing in size and influence every day.
+After a number of years lying dormant the Herrick Society is back up and running and growing in size and influence every day.
 We now have a representative on the British Transplantation Society council.

 AUGISt aims to represent the views of trainees in all branches of upper gastrointestinal surgery - oesophagogastric, hepatobiliary, pancreatic and bariatric.

 ASiT has a dedicated representative for Foundation Doctors elected to Council, providing a voice for those considering a future career in surgery.

 The Association for Cancer Surgery would like to develop the profile of cancer surgeons in training and provide assistance during their training by establishing a Trainees Group (SOTA) representing all branches of cancer surgery in the United Kingdom and Ireland.

 The National Research Collaborative is a conglomeration of all trainee research collaboratives in the United Kingdom and Ireland.
 We aim to coordinate nationally to bring high impact multicentre research delivered by trainees.